mateusabelli/flamenco/web/project-website/content/faq/_index.md

 In other words, even though it looks strange, this is not a bug in Flamenco.
 The aim is to prevent you from seeing these doublings as little as possible, but unfortunately it cannot always be avoided.

+### Assets are missing!

+When your blend file references your assets (textures, linked blend files, etc.) with an absolute path, **Flamenco assumes that this path is valid for all Workers, and will not copy those assets to the shared storage.** This makes it possible to store large files, like simulation caches, on the shared storage, without Flamenco creating a copy for each render job.

+Read more on this in [Absolute vs. Relative Paths](/usage/shared-storage/#absolute-vs-relative-paths).